How effective is stem cell treatment for multiple sclerosis?

 Multiple Sclerosis MS and stem cells Juan José Gallego de la Cruz was told 10 years ago that his condition was incurable and that there was nothing he could do to avoid its fatal outcome.
 Nevertheless, being the kind of person who never gives up, he made the decision that … read more

 Stem Cell Quality and Quantity Ensured

 Different types of stem cells for different needs

-Beike Biotech is processing its own adult stem cells in its internationally accredited laboratories.
+Beike Biotechnology is processing its own adult stem cells in its internationally accredited laboratories.
 The company has full control over the processing and quality control of all stem cell products, ensuring perfect safety and highest quality.
 Processing methods and facility are accredited by the American Association of Blood Banks (AABB), the highest international standard in the industry.

 Below are video interviews recorded during treatment with Beike stem cells.
 The families showcased in these videos talk about their personal stories and their experience of the treatment including the improvement noticed.
 The improvements mentioned in these videos are typical, however it does not guarantee that all patients may have the same improvements.